javieroelizondo/rom-cs50/README.md

 ## Additional Features :
 Add filtering and sorting options to the dashboard for better usability.
 Implement real-time notifications using WebSockets.
-Implement an v2 of the dashboard including a dynamic Gantt chart as the main graphic.
+Implement a v2 of the dashboard including a dynamic Gantt chart as the main graphic.

-> [!NOTE]
 # How to Run
 1. Clone the repository:
     git clone https://github.com/javieroelizondo/rom-cs50.git